Farewell to Smitty, a different kind of casualty of war / By Jeff Nelligan, Richmond Times-Dispatch / May 31, 2022

 Smitty’s military career spanned a quarter century of American conflict - the Cold War, post-Cold War European turmoil and Islamic jihad.
 He was in Germany at Bad Aibling Station in 1985 as an enlisted soldier serving with a detachment intercepting Soviet and East German transmissions.
 He left active service, went to college and then joined the Maryland National Guard where I met him in the 629th Military Intelligence Battalion, a Cold War-focused unit which exists no more.
 The First Gulf War in 1991 passed over the battalion but then there was a need for troops to police the turbulent Balkan states.
 Smitty volunteered in 1999 and deployed to Bosnia for more than a year.

-Then came 9/11 and because of the wars in Afghanistan and Iraq manpower was stretched worldwide and in 2003 Smitty deployed again with the National Guard when the battalion sent a company of solders to Kosovo.
+Then came 9/11 and because of the wars in Afghanistan and Iraq, manpower was stretched worldwide and in 2003 Smitty deployed again with the National Guard when the battalion sent a company of solders to Kosovo.

 Smitty served many years as a Non-Commissioned Officer (NCO), whose creed rightly establishes them as the “Backbone of the Army,” the human bridge between officers and enlisted soldiers.
 Says the creed: “My two basic responsibilities will always be uppermost in my mind—accomplishment of my mission and the welfare of my Soldiers.”
-A simple but a profound leadership.
+A simple but a profound leadership charge.

 He came back a year later and his closest friends immediately knew something was wrong.
 He isolated himself and when he did emerge, he was erratic in behavior and a changed man.
 He hadn’t been in combat in Iraq; the closest to danger he’d come was when one evening several Iraqi soldiers on his base haphazardly fired hundreds of rounds into the sky and dozens of bullets rained down through a large tent in which Smitty was attending a briefing, injuring several soldiers.

 At the beginning of 2012, he was found dead in his home of “natural causes” according to the Anne Arundel County coroner.
 At the funeral, his mother was defiant that “the war killed my son.”
-His sister said it was PTSD from Iraq, somehow amplified by his previous two deployments.
+His sister insisted it was PTSD from Iraq, somehow amplified by his previous two deployments.

 Regret was the dominant sentiment.
 Why hadn’t we made more of an effort to see Smitty?
 To all these guys, mostly vets with an experienced outlook on service, it was a mystery.
 One thing though: The anger of his mom and sister pounded in our heads.